- Patient Care

 Devyani Hunt, MD, Performing Arts Co-Director

-Dr. Hunt is an Associate Professor of Orthopedic Surgery at Washington University School of Medicine and Co-Director of the Performing Arts Program.
+Dr. Hunt is an Associate Professor of Orthopaedic Surgery and Chief of Physical Medicine and Rehabilitation at Washington University School of Medicine.
+She is the Medical Director of the Washington University Living Well Center and Director of the Medical Program for Performing Artists.
 She specializes in the conservative management of orthopedic problems, including performing arts medicine and women’s musculoskeletal health, as well as young adult and adolescent hip disorders.
 Additional interests focus on spine disorders, sports injuries and general musculoskeletal problems.
 Listed in Best Doctors in America, Dr. Hunt earned her medical degree from the University of Texas Medical School in Houston.
 Following a residency at the Rehabilitation Institute of Chicago-Northwestern University School of Medicine, Dr. Hunt completed a fellowship in musculoskeletal medicine and interventional spine care at Washington University School of Medicine in St. Louis.

 Lynnette Khoo-Summers, PT, DPT, Performing Arts Co-Director